The pandemic affected the way of travel. This is why a travel agent is your best ally to get advice and avoid unnecessary costs for your next trip.

 The following are 6 steps for the competitive preparation of advisors for the expected growth in the coming years:

 1. Pricing based on differentiation strategies.

 The travel industry is damaged, and some companies may have already closed their operations permanently.
 The few remaining consultants will have to compete among themselves to corner the market.
 There is a lot to recover and compensate after almost 2 years of down numbers.
 As a result, price competition will be one of the main strategies to win the client where differentiation will be the key.

-It is necessary to set new long-term objectives, establishing concrete goals to be met little by little, based on the sector’s needs and demands, listening to the smallest detail required by the customer.
+It is necessary to set new long-term goals, establishing concrete goals to met little by little, based on the sector’s needs and demands, listening to the smallest detail required that customers require.
 Understanding and focusing on market niches will be the key to be profitable and competitive in the market without falling into a price war and avoiding low margins at all costs.

 2. Is fee-based charging feasible?